099ersf2/099ersf2/README.md

 <img width="900" alt="" src ="Images/Shop UI">
 <img width="900" alt="" src ="Images/Taunts UI">

-I made the _Shop_ and _Taunt_ UI and I also scripted the front and back end of it.
-I scripted the equipping, purchasing, and unequiping system.
-I also made sure that everything was OOP so that way you can easly add more items and change the functionalty of the system easly.
+I made the Shop and _Taunt UI and I also scripted the front and back end of it.
+I created the equipping, purchasing, and unequiping system.
+Everything is written using OOP so new items and functionality can be added easily.

 <img width="900" alt="" src ="Images/Settings UI">

-I designed the _Settings_ UI and scripted it to change the volume of all music on the client.
+I designed the Setting UI and scripted it to adjust all client side music volume.

 https://github.com/user-attachments/assets/e55372d6-7af9-4251-a2a0-e302e11eb420

-The video above shows the fully functional _Shop, Taunts, and Settings_ UI.
-The _Shop_ UI has smooth purchasing, equipping, and unequipping mechanics.
-The _Taunts_ UI is shown to have an easy equiping and unequipping systen.
-It shows how each of the UIs are able to cummunicate to have smooth transitions.
+The video above showcases the fully functional Shop, Taunts, and Settings UI.
+The Shop UI has smooth purchasing, equipping, and unequipping mechanics.
+The Taunts UI is shown to have an easy equiping and unequipping system.
+All UIs communicate cleanly for smooth transitions.

 <img width="900" alt="" src ="Images/Robux Shop UI">